artcom/artcom.github.io/_drafts/quuppa.md

 ## Time based
 "Time-of-flight" or "[Time-of-arrival](https://de.wikipedia.org/wiki/Time_of_Arrival)" techniques.
 A much more precise indicator for the distance between sender and receiver is the time the signal takes from sender to receiver or for the whole round trip.
 GPS is based on that approach.
 Not all radio signals have optimal characterisitcs for that technique.
 There is noise, there are reflections etc. which makes is hard to detect the precise arrival of a signal.
 Roughly speaking, narrow band signals like WiFi and Bluetooth are less suitable than wide band signals like [UWB](https://en.wikipedia.org/wiki/Ultra-wideband).
-The wireless technologies that are used in smartphones and computers at the time of writing are narrow band standards and thus aren't ideal for time based location estimation.

 # Further reading